Estcote History, Family Crest & Coats of Arms

 The Atlantic Ocean to the north and west and the English Channel to the south borders Cornwall, the homeland to the Estcote family name.
 Even though the usage of surnames was common during the Middle Ages, all English people were known only by a single name in early times.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
 The Estcote family originally lived in Cornwall.
 Their name, however, translates as the dweller at the eastern cottage, and indicates that the original bearer lived in such a place.

 Early Origins of the Estcote family

 Important Dates for the Estcote family

 This web page shows only a small excerpt of our Estcote research.
 Another 69 words (5 lines of text) covering the years 1570, 1624, 1607, 1624, 1668, 1712, 1601, 1668, 1628, 1629, 1676, 1684, 1587, 1563, 1571, 1572, 1584 and 1586 are included under the topic Early Estcote History in all our PDF Extended History products and printed products wherever possible.

 Estcote Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Estcourt, Estcott, Estcotte, Eastcourt, Escott and many more.

 Early Notables of the Estcote family (pre 1700)

-1601-1668), an English politician who sat in the House of Commons from 1628 to 1629, supporter of the Royalist cause in the English Civil War.
-He was from Newton in...
 Another 85 words (6 lines of text) are included under the topic Early Estcote Notables in all our PDF Extended History products and printed products wherever possible.